Raiyaxi-Ziaoi/Bookmark-Manager/README.md

 # Bookmark Manager

+<div align="center"><h2>
+A customisable bookmark manager made in Python <br/><br/>Made by Raiyaxi Ziaoi
+</h2></div>

-A customisable bookmark manager made in Python made by Raiyaxi Ziaoi AKA DadaLittleOne The bookmark.txt file contains sample websites and more can be added via the application itself.
-It is also automatically formatted by the program when you use its in-built bookmark adder.
+The bookmark.txt file contains sample websites and more can be added via the application itself.
+It is also automatically formatted by the program when you use its built-in bookmark adder.

-This project was mostly created for fun but was also created on the basis that some browsers may use bookmarks to track us.
+<div align="center"><i>
     Note: I am a beginner to Python so feel free to clone this repository to edit and optimise the code.
+</i></div>